Commercial Building Types

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Common-area, shell, and occupancy-specific scope alignment across the full property
+Common-area, shell, and occupancy-specific scope alignment across the full Georgetown property — with one superintendent tracking all packages rather than separate GCs creating coordination gaps

-Common-area, shell, and occupancy-specific scope alignment across the full property.
+Common-area, shell, and occupancy-specific scope alignment across the full Georgetown property — with one superintendent tracking all packages rather than separate GCs creating coordination gaps.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Utility distribution and support-space planning for varied tenant or owner needs.
+Utility distribution and support-space planning for varied tenant or owner needs — grease trap provisions for restaurant users, enhanced electrical capacity for medical or imaging, data infrastructure for professional office tenants.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Site access, parking, and pedestrian-path coordination for layered use cases.
+Site access, parking, and pedestrian-path coordination for layered use cases — retail customers, office employees, and service vehicles cannot share the same access points without planning.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover sequencing that reflects more than one operating model.
+Turnover sequencing that reflects more than one operating model — anchor retail may open months before specialty office or medical suites, and each turnover event requires its own City of Georgetown CO process.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.